BurntSushi/cargo-benchcmp/README.md

 A small utility for comparing micro-benchmarks produced by `cargo bench`.
-The utility takes as input two sets of micro-benchmarks and shows as output a comparison between each benchmark.
+The utility takes as input two sets of micro-benchmarks (one "old" and the other "new") and shows as output a comparison between each benchmark.
-Alternatively, it can compare different implementations if they have different module names with the same benchmarks.

 The first argument should be the "old" benchmarks and the second argument should be the "new" benchmarks: